Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: The Multilingual HowTo100M Dataset

 In this section we provide the detailed statistics of the Multilingual HowTo100M (Multi-HowTo100M) dataset.
 We also provide a comparison to ~\citet{sigurdsson2020visual} that also uses HowTo100M for unsupervised word translation.

 The Multi-HowTo100M dataset is built upon the original English HowTo100M dataset~\cite{ht100m} that contains 1.2 million instructional videos (138 million clips) on YouTube.
-We reuse the \emph{raw} English subtitles in HowTo100M, where the subtitles in HowTo100M are either the automatic speech recognition (ASR) transcriptions or the user generated transcription.
-In most cases they are generated by Google ASR.
+We reuse the \emph{raw} English subtitles in HowTo100M, where the subtitles in HowTo100M are either automatic speech recognition (ASR) transcriptions or user generated subtitles.

 For Multi-HowTo100M, we use the same video collection as English HowTo100M.
-At the time of data collection, there were 1.09 million videos accessible.
+At the time of data collection (May 2020), there were 1.09 million videos accessible.
 We collect the subtitles provided by YouTube, which either consist of user-generated subtitles or those generated by Google ASR and Translate in the absence of user-generated ones.
 Essentially, we collect video subtitles in 9 languages: English (\textit{en}), German (\textit{de}), French (\textit{fr}), Russian (\textit{ru}), Spanish (\textit{es}), Czech (\textit{cz}), Swahili (\textit{sw}), Chinese (\textit{zh}), Vietnamese (\textit{vi}).
 Table~\ref{app:stat} summarizes the dataset statistics for each language.
 In most cases there are more than 1 billion tokens a language.

 Fig.~\ref{fig:app:num_tok} further shows the number of tokens per video.
 There are typically lengthy narrations that contains several hundreds of tokens available in each instructional video.
 Fig.~\ref{fig:app:num_sub} shows the distribution of number of tokens in a subtitle.
-For each subtitle segment, which ranges from 0~20 seconds, there are typically 15-25 words.
+For each subtitle segment, which ranges from 0$\sim$20 seconds, there are typically 15$\sim$25 words.
 The most of the cases, subtitles are well aligned in time for non-English languages.
 Fig.~\ref{fig:dataset_vis} visualizes a few examples in Multi-HowTo100M.